Project Description

 About

-When I started off my professional career as a physiotherapist I was ‘the ambulance at the bottom of the cliff’.
-I prefer to work from the top of the cliff preventing injuries.
-I completed my post-graduate study in ergonomics/human factors and become a Professional Member (Associate) of Human Factors and Ergonomics Society New Zealand so that I could help organisations to set up their work for optimal performance.
+I became interested in injury prevention.
+This led on to post-graduate study in ergonomics/human factors and becoming an Associate NZ Human Factors & Ergonomics Professional so that I could help organisations to set up their work for optimal performance.
 After working for 16 years as part of the Canterbury DHB health and safety team I launched my own ergonomics consultancy business so I could work in a variety of workplaces.

 When not working I enjoy the outdoors especially walking, tramping, cycling and skiing with my husband and our grown up children (when they are not busy with their own adventures!).